-The picture is even bleaker when one expands the focus beyond the limited perspective on diagnosable mental disorders to the number of young people experiencing psychosocial problems and who are "at risk of not maturing into responsible adults" (Dryfoos, 1990).
+Because of the inadequacies of current data gathering, we must rely on best estimates of the number of students who need learning supports.
+When the focus is on those young people experiencing psychosocial problems and who are "at risk of not maturing into responsible adults" (Dryfoos, 1990), the picture is bleak.

 There is no reason to repeat all the statistics here.
 Dryfoos (1990) provides estimates of prevalence by sex, age, race/ethnicity, and other relevant factors.
 And, other reports have amply documented the problem (IOM, 1994; Greenberg, Domitrovich, & Bumbarger, 1999; NIMH, 1993, 1998; also see fact sheets and reports on the websites for the SAMHSA's Center for Mental Health Services and the USDOE's Safe and Drug Free Schools Program).
 For our purposes here, it is sufficient to note the number of such youngsters in many schools serving low-income populations has climbed over the 50% mark, and few public schools have fewer than 20% who are at risk.
 An estimate from the Center for Demographic Policy suggests that 40% of young people are in bad educational shape and therefore will fail to fulfill their promise.
 The reality for many large urban schools is that well-over 50% of their students manifest significant learning, behavior, and emotional problems.
 For a large proportion of these youngsters, the problems are rooted in the restricted opportunities and difficult living conditions associated with poverty.